-The anchor project for Zero Carbon Humber is the Equinor-led Hydrogen to Humber (H2H) Saltend, which will establish the world’s largest hydrogen production plant with carbon capture at px Group’s Saltend Chemicals Park.
+Equinor-led Hydrogen to Humber (H2H) Saltend is Zero Carbon Humber’s anchor project.
+It will establish the world’s largest hydrogen production plant with carbon capture at px Group’s Saltend Chemicals Park.

-The H2H Saltend project will be accompanied by a pipeline network developed by National Grid Ventures, connecting energy-intensive industrial sites throughout the region, offering businesses the options to fuel-switch to low carbon hydrogen and capture their CO2 emissions.
+The H2H Saltend project will be the starting point for a carbon dioxide (CO2) and hydrogen pipeline network developed by National Grid Ventures, connecting energy-intensive industrial sites throughout the region, offering businesses the options to directly capture their emissions or fuel-switch to hydrogen.

-As this shared infrastructure is delivered, other Zero Carbon Humber partners will be able connect their development projects to the pipelines.
+As this shared infrastructure is delivered, other Zero Carbon Humber partners will connect their infrastructure, currently in development, to the pipelines.
 For example: